Battle of Bladensburg: British moves

 From Nottingham, Ross continued up the Patuxent to Upper Marlboro, from where he could threaten to advance on either Washington or Baltimore, confusing the Americans.
 He might have taken the capital almost unopposed had he advanced on August 23, but instead he rested his men and organised his force.
 On the night of 23–24 August, at the urging of Rear Admiral Cockburn and some of the British Army officers under his own command, Ross decided to risk an attack on Washington.
-He had four infantry battalions, a battalion of Royal Marines, a force of about 200 men of the Corps of Colonial Marines, which was composed of locally recruited black refugees from slavery, a Congreve rocket detachment from the Royal Marines battalion, 50 Royal Sappers and Miners, 100 gunners from the Navy and 275 sailors to carry supplies.
-His force totaled 4,370 men, with one 6-pounder gun, two 3-pounder guns and sixty launchers, each being attached to a rocket.
+He had four infantry battalions, a battalion of Royal Marines, a force of around 100 African-American Colonial Marines of the Corps of Colonial Marines, which was composed of locally recruited black refugees from slavery, a Congreve rocket detachment from the Royal Marines battalion, a similar rocket detachment commanded by Captain Deacon of the Royal Artillery, 50 Royal Sappers and Miners, 100 gunners from the Navy and 275 sailors to carry supplies.
+His force totaled 4,370 men, with one 6-pounder gun, two 3-pounder guns and sixty rocket projectiles each weighing 12 pounds.
+(Note: The rocket itself would be attached to the side of a stick, doing so allowed them to be launched at a greater range.
+The "launcher" is the stick, which, when coupled with the rocket, would be mounted upon a bombarding frame, and fired.)
 Rear Admiral Cockburn accompanied this force.

 Ross had a choice of two routes by which he could advance: from the south via Woodyard or from the east via Bladensburg.
 The former route would involve finding a way across an unfordable part of the Eastern Branch of the Potomac (now called the Anacostia River) if the U.S. destroyed the bridge on the route.
 In the morning of 24 August, Ross made a feint on the southern route, before suddenly swerving northwards towards Bladensburg.